MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ### Exercise 8: Create an Azure IoT Edge Device

-**//TODO: Add description IoT Edge Simulator in place of having full iot edge runtime, more productive**
+Before we can send any messages from this solution we need to create an Azure IoT Edge device in Azure IoT Hub.

-In this exercise, you will build and run a custom IoT Edge Module solution using the IoT Edge Simulator from within Visual Studio Code.
+In this exercise, you will create an Azure IoT Edge device and copy the connection string that will be used to authenticate the solution with Azure IoT Hub.

 1. If necessary, log in to your Azure portal using your Azure account credentials.